Opens an external site in a new window

 Voting reveals latest results.

-The script optimised the SVG using Scour .
+The script optimized the SVG using Scour .
 This removes some metadata and also shortens IDs as well as strip out comments.
-For the PNG files we used OptiPNG on the maximum optimisation setting.
+For the PNG files, we used OptiPNG on the maximum optimization setting.
 This can be slow on larger files, but for favicons should not take long.
 Here’s the before and after comparison of files sizes for a particular favicon, using the script:

 File Before (bytes) After (bytes)